jacomyma/mapping-controversies/_pages/tuto-1-2.md

 # Visualize a timeline of revisions

 Simple things first.
-The idea is to look at the revision history of these pages, like we have done previously.
-When were they *edited* the most?
+The idea is to look at the history of these pages, like we have done previously, but the question is now different: When were they *edited* the most?
+As opposed to when where they *viewed* the most in the previous tutorial.
 It may look like this:

 [
 	![Timeline of revisions](../assets/images/1-2/tableau-timelime-revisions-2.png)
 ](../assets/images/1-2/tableau-timelime-revisions-2.png)

-Remark that although this visualization looks like that of [tutorial 1.1](../1.1/), the data represent something completely different: revisions (not views).
-Which begs these questions:
+Remark that although this visualization looks like that of [tutorial 1.1](../1.1/), the data represent something completely different (revisions, not views) which prompts questions like:
 * Is there a correlation between the number of views and the number of edits over time?
 * Should we expect such correlation?
 Why or why not?
+* Do the edits tell a different story than the views?
+And if that is the case, what is the story?

+Also note that *revision* data goes further back in time than *views* data.
+This is because Wikipedia only started offering page views as a retrievable data point in 2015, whereas a record of all revisions is available from the platform's inception.
+What we see here is the start of two articles in 2006 and 2012 respectively.

+# Annotate the timeline of revisions

+Annotate the visualization like [previously](../1.1/):
+* Export a static image from Tableau
+* Import it into Google Slides
+* Annotate the important features of the visualization
+* Export the annotated image

+Here is some **help** about interpreting the results:
+- Not a lot of revision activity in the thorium article in October 2016.
+So even though we have a lot of page views - i.e. public interest in the topic driven by outside events - it does not correspond to a big change in how the article is written.
+No new content is added or reverted in this period.
+- Similar for the November 2015 spike in pages views on the solar article.
+Does not correspond to a spike in revisions.
+And for the June 2019 spike in page views.
+It just confirms that revisions tell a different story than page views.
+When the substance of the debate is changing, pages get revised, but that is not necessarily the same as the general public taking note and going to read the article.

 # Visualize a ranked list of revising editors